India Urged To Fulfill Its Promise Of Granting Right To Self Determination To IIOJK People - UrduPoint

 They said, Jammu and Kashmir is an internationally recognized disputed territory and not India’s internal matter.
 They said that Indian illegal occupation of Kashmir has turned the territory into a hell for its residents.
 They said that New Delhi’s stubborn approach has remained a stumbling block in resolving the Kashmir dispute amicably and thus putting peace in peril in the region.

-The APHC leader maintained that lasting peace, stability and development can only be achieved through resolution of the lingering Kashmir dispute on the basis of the right to self-determination promised to the Kashmir people by the United Nations resolution of January 5, 1949.
+The APHC leader maintained that lasting peace, stability and development can only be achieved through resolution of the lingering Kashmir dispute based on the right to self-determination promised to the Kashmir people by the United Nations resolution of January 5, 1949.

 Recent Stories